vilya/Shadertron/README.md

 Other than patching the shader source code at load time, I'm not sure how to work around these sorts of issues.
-The simplest option for now is to just hand-edit any problematic shaders using ShaderTool's output as a guide to what needs to be fixed.
+The simplest option for now is to just hand-edit any problematic shaders using Shadertron's output as a guide to what needs to be fixed.